 You’ll now see all the top free channels available on Roku.

 You can browse through the free channels library using the arrow buttons on your remote; press the “OK” button to view more details about any channel.
+If you’re after live TV options, the Roku Live TV Zone is a good place to start your search.
 If you find a channel you like, you can add the channel to your Roku.

 Top 20 Free Roku Channels to Watch